wolvi-lataniere/morpheus-serial/doc/blog.md

 #### 2. Prepare the hardware

-Second step is to build the project is to create the hardware assembly according to the [Architecture](#architecture) diagram.
+The second step to build the project is to create the hardware assembly according to the [Architecture](#architecture) diagram.

 - First, if you plan to use a _LM2596S_, you should [modify your power supply](https://github.com/wolvi-lataniere/morpheus-serial/blob/blog_post/doc/control_lm2596s_enable.md) to enable control input,
 - If you are using a variable regulator, **ENSURE ITS OUTPUT VOLTAGE IS SET TO 5.0V OR YOU WILL BURN YOUR PI**,